 Rohingya refugees are fleeing violence in Myanmar at a staggering rate – and the numbers keep growing.

-Approximately 647,000 Rohingya children, women and men have fled to Bangladesh escaping violence in Myanmar since August 25, 2017.
+An estimated 671,000 Rohingya children, women and men have fled to Bangladesh escaping violence in Myanmar since August 25, 2017.

 They arrive exhausted, hungry and sick after walking for days through jungles, across mountains and rivers carrying what little they can bring from home.
 There is an urgent need for emergency shelters and core relief items as more refugees arrive every day.